 • How can we explain our competitive advantages in a manner that is persuasive, compelling and memorable?

 • If we have strong competitors that possess real advantages, how can we still win the sale?

-You can find the registration page here.
+You can find the recording for this webinar here.

 Registration and additional information for these sessions can be found as follows:

 - August 1-2 Denver Great Demo!
 Public Workshop - click here for pricing and registration information.

 - September 5-6 Amsterdam Great Demo!
 Public Workshop – click here for pricing and registration information.